FutureOfNantes/NextJS_Demo/README.md

 If you want to migrate the contract on the testnet, please replace development by rinkeby

 * When the contract is migrated, find the adress of the smart contract in the terminal and copy it
-* Got to client/dapp.js and paste the address into the row 3 const ssAddress ="PAST_HERE"
+* Go to client/dapp.js and paste the address into the row 3 : `const ssAddress ="PAST_HERE"`

 It is recommanded to use Liver Server (extension of Visual Studio Code) as a development local Server